MengshaLiu/realtime-crypto-data-streaming-DE/README.md

 #### Visualization
 <li>Exchange Performance and Activity</li>
-This dashboard illustrates the top 10 Exchanges with the most transactions.
-It also displays the related trade statistics including total trade counts, total trade volumes, average trade volumes, total trade price, and average trade price.
+This dashboard highlights the top 10 exchanges based on transaction volume.
+It provides a comprehensive view of key trading statistics, including total trade counts, total trade volumes, average trade volumes, total trade prices, and average trade prices, offering insights into the performance and activity of each platform.
 <img src="visualisation/top-10-exchanges.jpeg" alt="drawing" width="700"/>
 <be>
 <li>Trading Pair Insights</li>
-This dashboard indicates the top 10 frequently traded tickers and their trade statistics
+This dashboard showcases the top 10 most frequently traded tickers, along with their corresponding trade statistics.
 <img src="visualisation/top-10-tickers.jpeg" alt="drawing" width="700"/>
 <be>
 <li>Specific Leading Exchange</li>
-This dashboard provides an overview of the leading exchange (in terms of number of trades) "Huobi", and it shows the top ticker traded on the exchange and the trade statistics for each ticker.
+This dashboard provides an overview of the leading exchange, “Huobi,” based on the number of trades.
+It highlights the top traded tickers on the platform along with detailed trade statistics for each.
 <img src="visualisation/huobi-exchange.jpeg" alt="drawing" width="700"/>

 #### Other Analysis Opportunities